You can use verry simple method with httpasswd:

 d42d0bbfbd35 ubuntu "/bin/bash" About a minute ago Up 8 seconds friendly_volhard

-, followed by the container ID or name.
-This time, we’ll use the name that Docker assigned the container, which is friendly_volhard
+docker stop, followed by the container ID or name.
+This time, we’ll use the name that Docker assigned the container, which is friendly_volhard:

 - docker stop friendly_volhard